Biology grade -9 (New Course)

 Heterotrophs

 The organisms that cannot produce their own food and are dependent upon other organisms for food are called heterotrophs.
-The process by which organisms obtain food from other organisms is known as heterotrophic nutrition.
-On the basis of nature of food consumption, they are divided into following types:
+The process by which organisms obtain food from other

 i.Parasitic organisms: The organisms that obtain food by living inside or outs the body of other organisms are known as parasitic organisms or parasites.
 Those organisms whose body is infected by parasites are known as host.
 Tapeworm mosquito, leeches, etc are a few examples of parasites.